boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.0.13 =
+* Prevents fatal errors on activation in some setups, by changing where the upgrade process is run

 = 1.0.12 =
 * Ensure that spammed/inactive users are not returned by group invite autocomplete
 * Updates German translation